Adrenal Insufficiency (Addison Disease)

 Key points about adrenal insufficiency (Addison disease)

 - Adrenal insufficiency occurs when the adrenal glands don’t make enough of the hormone cortisol.
-There are 3 type of this disorder.
+There are 3 types of this disorder.

 - The primary type is known as Addison disease.
-It is rare.
-It is when the adrenal glands don’t make enough of the hormones cortisol and aldosterone.
+It's rare.
+It's when the adrenal glands don’t make enough of the hormones cortisol and aldosterone.

 - The secondary type occurs when the pituitary gland doesn’t make enough of the hormone ACTH.
 The adrenal glands then don’t make enough cortisol.